alexfederlin/jukebox/README.md

 ##### Display
 The display is a fun thing to play with.
 In the final product it's of less use than I thought.
 I tried scrolling text, but it looks horrible.
 So you're really confined to 2x16 characters.
 And putting some sensible stuff on there is more effort than I was prepared to spend to this point.
 All the pins needed to drive the display are connected to the Arduino using long jumper wires.
 I soldered a pin strip to the display board to be able to just plug them on.

+##### RFID reader
+The RFID reader comes with a small board of its own which you need to connect.
+Since I was too lazy to figure out a way to secure it to the front panel, I simply soldered it onto the prototyping board and connected it up that way (the upside down board one the left on the picture above).
+I used hot glue to stick the RFID antenna to the front panel and to stabilize the connection between the actual antenna and the cable leading to the reader board.
+These braids are so fine I was worried they'll break before I can fix them.